[Klik hier voor de Nederlandse versie van deze post]

 This is also what is argued by Donna Haraway.
 She argues that we should no longer start from the premise of humans as exceptional beings but instead emphasize the kinship between ourselves and our living environment.
 In addition, Haraway states that living beings do not just do things on their own, but always respond to the actions of other living beings.
 According to Haraway, always in favor of an ugly neologism, living organisms are ‘response-able’.
 With all these responding creatures, a web of coherent relationships is created, of which humans are only a part.

 Bruno Latour comes with a similar approach.
 According to him, agency is not reserved for people or even for everything that lives, but for everything that is: both beings and things act.
 The points of departure of Haraway and Latour are slightly different.
 While Haraway is a biologist who mainly looks at organisms, Latour is a technology sociologist who primarily looks at things; these are not considered neutral objects but, just like us, actors in a network in which people and things determine each other’s actions.

 In our everyday life, the latter is actually quite evident.
 We are surrounded by technologies, from the knife we use to make a sandwich, the bicycle we use to move, to the internet and electricity-connected computer we use to email, order, work, and so on.
 The things around us constantly determine what we do, just as we determine what things do.

-Second, we are special in our ability to pick up and follow standards.
+Second, we are unique in our ability to pick up and follow standards.
 We are virtuosic in recognizing social cues that indicate which actions are appropriate within a particular culture.
-In doing so, we assume that our universe is characterized by regularities, not only are there fixed rules that we are supposed to follow, but there are also lawful causes that explain certain events.
+In doing so, we assume that our universe is characterized by regularities; not only are there fixed rules that we are supposed to follow, but there are also lawful causes that explain certain events.
 The assumed regularities motivate our behavior and our beliefs.